artmisanovak-prog/do_you_want_mouse--a_dictionary_of_gaps/home/CAT/data/fairy_tale.md

 # ABOUT THE TOMCAT
+---

-How the tomcat ate two ladybugs and hiccupped dots for half an hour.
+## How the tomcat ate two ladybugs and hiccupped dots for half an hour

+---

 He ate two – not three, not one – two – exactly –14 dots and it took half an hour – 30 minutes – exactly.
 It came as it went.